screamingtools/docs/tables/helpers/create-classes.md

 ### Function

-A callback function can be provided to `createClasses`, which accepts a single argument containing the default class names.
+A callback function can be provided to `createClasses`, which accepts a single argument containing the same [default class names](#no-argument) obtained from calling `createClasses` with no arguments.
 This allows for the creation of class objects targeting specific elements (e.g. only `<table>` and `<tbody>`), rather than every element in the table.

 ```ts
 createClasses((defaults) => ({